catkin/catkin_tools/docs/verbs/catkin_build.rst

       Control the build behavior.

       --force-cmake         Runs cmake explicitly for each catkin package.
+      --pre-clean           Runs `make clean` before building each package.
       --no-install-lock     Prevents serialization of the install steps, which is on by default to prevent file install collisions

     Config:
-      Parameters for the underlying buildsystem.
+      Parameters for the underlying build system.

       --save-config         Save any configuration options in this section for the next build invocation.
-      --parallel-jobs PARALLEL_JOBS, --parallel PARALLEL_JOBS, -p PARALLEL_JOBS
+      -j JOBS, --jobs JOBS  Maximum number of build jobs to be distributed across active packages. (default is cpu count)
+      -p PACKAGE_JOBS, --parallel-packages PACKAGE_JOBS
-                            Maximum number of packages which could be built in parallel (default is cpu count)
+                            Maximum number of packages allowed to be built in parallel (default is cpu count)
+      --jobserver           Use the internal GNU Make job server which will limit the number of Make jobs across all active packages.
+      --no-jobserver        Disable the internal GNU Make job server, and use an external one (like distcc, for example).
+      --env-cache           Re-use cached environment variables when re-sourcing a resultspace that has been loaded at a different stage in the task.
+      --no-env-cache        Don't cache environment variables when re-sourcing the same resultspace.
       --cmake-args ARG [ARG ...]
                             Arbitrary arguments which are passes to CMake.
 It collects all of following arguments until a "--" is